At the OHSU Knight Cancer Institute, you receive care for anal cancer from a team of specialists. We offer you:

 - Health history: Having a condition such as human immunodeficiency virus (HIV) can weaken your body’s natural defenses, increasing risk.
 Women with certain reproductive cancers (cervical, vulvar or vaginal) may also be at higher risk.

 - Sexual history: Having multiple partners, anal sex or unprotected sex increases risk of HIV, human papillomavirus (HPV) and other infections linked to anal cancer.
 Men who have sex with men are also at higher risk.

 - Smoking: Smokers are at higher risk.

-HPV causes about 95% of anal cancer cases, according to the National Cancer Institute.
+HPV causes more than 90% of anal cancers, according to the National Cancer Institute.
 This virus spreads through skin-to-skin contact, including sexual activity.
 The virus can cause warts to form in the lining of the anus or on the skin outside the anus.
 These warts increase the risk of anal cancer.

 The warts start out about the size of pinheads, so you may not notice them at first.
 Many people have no symptoms of an HPV infection until it progresses to a more serious condition such as anal cancer.